 I want to study a language while I’m at University even though it’s not my main subject – can I get credits from a language course?

 Yes - the Institution Wide Language Programme provides the opportunity for students to study a language for credits.
-Most degree programmes allow students to take a language course as a Widening Horizons module or a Module Outside the Main Discipline, although there are exceptions, notably degrees in the Medical School, and Joint Honours programmes.
+Many degree programmes allow students to take a language course as a Widening Horizons module or a Module Outside the Main Discipline, although there are exceptions, notably degrees in the Medical School, and Joint Honours programmes.

-Can I take a language MOMD course if I don’t need credits from language study?
+Can I take a language course if I don’t need credits from language study?

-No, places on MOMD courses are reserved for students who require credits.
-If you already have your full 120 credits allocated to other modules, you can study a language as an Open Access course or you can apply for a Free Language Course place.
+If you already have your full 120 credits allocated to other modules in your degree programme, you can study a language as an Open Access course or you can apply for a Free Language Course place.

 I only have 10 credits to use for MOMD study.
 Can I take a language MOMD for one semester only?

 What languages can I study?

-At present, the LfA MOMD programme offers Arabic, French, German, Italian, Japanese, Mandarin Chinese, Russian, Spanish and Ukrainian.
+Currently, the Institution Wide Language Programme offers French, German, Italian, Japanese, Mandarin Chinese, Russian, Spanish and Ukrainian.

 What levels are these languages available at?

-- French, German and Spanish are available at Level 1 (Beginners) to Level 8 (post A2).
+- French, German and Spanish are available at Level 1 (Beginners) to Level 8 (good proficiency).

 - All other languages are available at Level 1 (Beginner) and some are also available at level 2 (Near Beginner) , Level 3 (Lower Intermediate) and Level 4 (Higher Intermediate).

 Where can I find more detailed information about the options available to me?

-Can postgraduate students earn credits from language MOMDs?
+Can postgraduate students earn credits from language modules?

-Normally not.
-The language MOMDs are undergraduate modules and the credits do not normally contribute towards a postgraduate qualification.
-The only exception to this is for campus-based students enrolled on the MA in Translation Studies Postgraduate students who wish to study a language should enrol for an Open Access course.
+Our optional language modules are set up at undergraduate level and the credits do not normally contribute towards a postgraduate qualification.
+The only exception is for campus-based students enrolled on the MA in Translation Studies.

 What is the timetable for language these modules?

-Classes are for 2 hours a week and are mainly timetabled in the University MOMD timetable slots, Wednesday afternoons or evening timeslots so that the times are compatible with degree programmes where MOMD study is permitted.
+Classes are for 2 hours a week and are mainly timetabled in the University MOMD timetable slots, on Wednesday afternoons or in evening timeslots so that the times are compatible with degree programmes across the University.

-I can’t attend the timetabled hours for my language MOMD.
+I can’t attend the timetabled hours for my language module.
 What should I do?